 The 10 selected here won 4 of the Best Actress Oscars during the decade & were nominated for an additional 14 Best Actress awards.
 2 of the 10 had their lives cut short (Harlow in '37 & Lombard in '42) and for all intents & purposes 2 more were pretty much finished acting by 1940 (Garbo & Shearer).
 Of the 6 remaining, each went on to careers of varying length & notoriety, but all 10 had their zenith in arguably the greatest decade of American Studio filmaking!

 While not awarded or nominated for the most awards, Miss Barbara Stanwyck stands atop my list because of her fearlessness & versatility.
 3 of her 4 Oscar nominations came in the next decade, but the sheer breadth & depth of her 1930's output makes her my favorite.
 She kicked off the decade with a bang in 1931 with a trio of knock out performances in Illicit, Ten Cents a Dance & Night Nurse, but in each year (save 1938) thereafter had at least 1 fantastic film, if not a classic.
 The Bitter Tears of General Yen, with it's overtones of miscegenation, & the overt sexuality of Baby Face punctuated 1933.
 The raucous and romanticized Annie Oakley & the melodramatic Stella Dallas also serve as prime examples of her versatility.
+Finally, her work with renowned directors Frank Capra & William Wellman punctuate her strength as an actress, helping both men to shape their filmography in the early years of their careers.

 Miriam Hopkins makes this list on the strength of her 3 films with Earnst Lubitsh (Smiling Lieutenant, Trouble in Paradise & Design for Living), as well as Dr. Jekyl & Mr Hyde & The Story of Temple Drake.
 Those 5 films stand up with any group, from any actor of any period!
 The Lubistch films, with all the wit, charm & sexual inuendo go a long way towards securing her place here, but it is in fact the other 2 that are my favorites.
 While Hopkins appears in Dr. Jekyl for a few minutes, her Ivy is the catalyst that sets Jekyl down his evil path.
 The beguiling sexuality that she flaunts towards the doctor set in motion his and her ultimate destruction.
 Sitting on the bed in the flimsiest of lingerie, Ivy tempts and teases Jekyl to the point of madness.
 In Temple Drake, Hopkins' namesake teases and tempts local boys, but when she runs into a hardcore gangster she meets a fate on par with Ivy's.
 Both movies offer Hopkins' characters as cautionary tales of unbridled sexuality unchecked leading to tragic ends.
 Hopkins playing both women with an open, but knowing sexuality, draws in the men around her, sure, but also incites the viewer to appreciate the vulnerability of the characters, understanding the root of their behavior.